Trump remains defiant as House pushes toward impeachment

-WASHINGTON (AP) — An incredulous and defiant President Donald Trump stared down Wednesday’s impending impeachment vote as he has every obstacle in his presidency: broadcasting his grievances by tweet.
+WASHINGTON (AP) — An incredulous and defiant President Donald Trump stared down Wednesday’s impending impeachment votes as he has every obstacle in his presidency: broadcasting his grievances by tweet.

-The White House insisted Trump would be busy working rather than focused on Wednesday’s proceedings in the House, but Trump spent his morning tweeting, retweeting and expressing disbelief.
+The White House insisted Trump would be busy working rather than focused on the proceedings in the House, but Trump spent his morning tweeting and retweeting, expressing fury and disbelief.

-“Can you believe that I will be impeached today by the Radical Left, Do Nothing Democrats, AND I DID NOTHING WRONG!,” Trump wrote in all-caps.
+“Can you believe that I will be impeached today by the Radical Left, Do Nothing Democrats, AND I DID NOTHING WRONG!,” Trump wrote in one of 45 tweets posted before noon.
 He asked his followers to “Say a PRAYER!”

+As members of the House debated the articles of impeachment, Trump’s urgency appeared to escalate as he switched to all capital letters: “SUCH ATROCIOUS LIES BY THE RADICAL LEFT, DO NOTHING DEMOCRATS.
+THIS IS AN ASSAULT ON AMERICA, AND AN ASSAULT ON THE REPUBLICAN PARTY!!!!” he wrote.

 For Trump, it was an acknowledgment of the inevitable: That he will become just the third president in U.S. history to be impeached by the House of Representatives.
-While he and White House officials have tried to brush off the significance — noting there is little chance he will be convicted by the Republican-controlled Senate and removed from office — allies nonetheless acknowledge that Trump is indeed concerned about the stain the episode will leave on his legacy.
+While he and White House officials have tried to brush off the significance — noting there is little chance he will be convicted by the Republican-controlled Senate and removed from office — allies nonetheless acknowledge that Trump has indeed been angry over the stain the episode will leave on his legacy.

+Trump is facing two articles of impeachment: The first charges him with abuse of power for allegedly pressuring the president of Ukraine to investigate his Democratic rivals while crucial U.S. security aid was being withheld.
+The second charges him with obstruction of Congress for stonewalling investigative efforts.

-Trump planned his own counter-programming Wednesday evening, with what is expected to be a highly charged rally in the battleground state of Michigan.
+While Trump had little on his public schedule as the debate was taking place Wednesday, he was planning his own counter-programming in the evening, holding what was expected to be a highly charged rally in the battleground state of Michigan.

-Otherwise, White House Press Secretary Stephanie Grisham said, Trump will be “working all day” as the House takes up two articles of impeachment charging Trump with abuse of power and obstruction of Congress.
+Otherwise, White House Press Secretary Stephanie Grisham said, Trump will be “working all day” as the House takes up the two articles of impeachment.

 “He will be briefed by staff throughout that day, and could catch some of the proceedings between meetings,” Grisham said.